Dude, where’s my data?

-Virtualisation and cloud are bringing changes to data centres – and where the data is actually held.
+Virtualisation and cloud are bringing changes to data centers – and where the data is actually held.
 And that, says Trend Micro New Zealand's Peter Benson, brings security changes too.

 Gateway to disaster?

-Applying this approach will enable organisations to reap the many benefits of a virtual data centre while managing risk appropriately and effectively.
+Applying this approach will enable organisations to reap the many benefits of a virtual data center while managing risk appropriately and effectively.

 Peter Benson is the New Zealand senior security architect for Trend Micro, a global leader in security software and solutions, which strives to make the world safe for exchanging digital information.